 - For a fixed period of time following an incident of bullying a chart will be kept and monitored by the class teacher to record daily if the victim has had a ‘happy day’.

 - Parents of the child being bullied will be informed of any investigation of a report and action to be taken.

 - Parents of a child reported as bullying another child or group of children will be informed of the report and they will be requested to visit school and discuss the matter with the class teacher and/or Headteacher/Deputy Headteacher/Assistant Headteacher and any sanctions which may be imposed.

 - Exclusion from school, initially for a fixed period of time, will be considered if a child is involved in persistent bullying, homophobic bullying or racism or if other children are in immediate danger from the bully.

 - Any form of intimidation, threat or action where Covid -19 is used will not be tolerated and will be treated seriously.
-This may result in action such as the loss of place provided to key worker children and/or fixed term exclusion for those returning pupils.
+This may result in action such as informing parents/a positive behaviour plan or in the more severe cases a fixed term exclusion.

 All staff have discussed and agreed the school aims, the strategies to encourage good and discourage inappropriate behaviour and the school Behaviour Policy to deal with persistent inappropriate behaviour.